quarkusio/quarkus-web-lab/3-comments/README.md

  - constructor: here we set the initial values for properties
  - connectedCallback: this gets called when the element is added to the DOM.
 Here we can make calls to the server to fetch initial values for state properties
  - render: this gets called to render the element (or re-render in case a state property change)

+> **_NOTE:_**
+> Typescript is supported out of the box with the Web Bundler, it is possible to override the default tsconfig.json if needed.
+In this case, it is needed to allow using annotations.

 #### Test